Garmin Approach S70 Golf Watch Review

 Garmin Approach S70 watch golf screens

-The watch comes preloaded with more than 43,000 courses, and simply by pushing one button, you can go from an interchangeable watch face (which can show your last round on the bottom) to full-on golf mode.
+The watch comes preloaded with more than 43,000 courses, and at the push of a button, you can go from an interchangeable watch face (which can show your last round on the bottom) to full-on golf mode.
 When you get to the course, it will automatically download the course you’re at via satellite and start your round for you.
-The updated hole maps give plenty of detail in vivid color and can be changed easily.
+The updated hole maps give plenty of detail and can be changed easily.
 This is one of the major advancements over the Approach S62 and the Approach S42, where the maps looked a little dated.
 You can see distances to different features like bunkers, trees and water, and you can also drag the pin to reflect its current location for even more accuracy.

 But let’s talk about the watch itself.
-It comes with several pre-leaded watch faces, from a variety of digital looks to analogue designs, depending on your mood and the setting (when not in golf mode).
+It comes with several pre-loaded watch faces, from a variety of digital looks to analogue designs, depending on your mood and the setting (when not in golf mode).
 The new Approach S70 is also offered in two different sizes - a 1.2-inch or 1.4 inch AMOLED display, which is the highest resolution available.
-I tested the larger face in black, and figured that’s probably best for golf because it’s, well, larger.
-But some users might prefer the smaller size for everyday use.
-And the watch band is comfortable, easy to adjust, and feels just fine on the wrist while swinging.
+I tested the larger face in black, and figured that’s probably best for golf because it’s, well, larger, however some users might prefer the smaller size for everyday use.
+The watch band is comfortable, easy to adjust, and feels just fine on the wrist while swinging.

 There are three buttons on the right side - an action button, a menu button, and a back button - which are easy to use and navigate through different functions and screens.
-It’s fairly intuitive, though reading the user manual will open up what seems like endless fun possibilities.
-You can also customize your golf settings, changing the number sizes and looks.
-And after a few rounds, the watch can analyze your performances on the golf course, something not many of the best golf GPS devices offer.
+It’s fairly intuitive, though reading the user manual will open up what seems like endless possibilities.
+You can customize your golf settings, changing the number sizes and looks, and after a few rounds, the watch can analyze your performances on the golf course, something not many of the best golf GPS devices offer.

 And finally, unlike many smartwatches on the market, and certainly golf watches, the battery life on the Garmin Approach S70 is impressive.
 The Approach S70 can hold a charge for up to 16 days in smartwatch mode and up to 20 hours when using GPS.
 So you don't have to charge it daily or even weekly, if you're not playing golf every day.
 It charges via a USB-C cable, which is fine for Macbook users but might create a problem for traditional USB users given a plug adapter isn't included in the box.